 Other Reported Vitamin B17 Benefits

-- Serves as an antioxidant, working alongside vitamins A, C, and E to dispose of toxic cells.
+- Serves as an antioxidant, working with vitamins A, C, and E to eliminate toxic cells.

-- Alleviates pain caused by arthritis and other kinds of inflammatory diseases.
+- Alleviates pain associated with arthritis and other inflammatory diseases.

-- Improves the immune system due to its ability to boost the body’s level of white blood cells.
+- Improves the immune system by boosting the body’s white blood cell count.

-- Reduces high blood pressure, thus preventing hypertension.
+- Reduces high blood pressure, helping to prevent hypertension.

 What Foods Are High in Vitamin B17?